RichardCoffee/privacy-my-way/readme.txt

 = Next Release =
 * Upgrade:  updated base plugin classes.

+= 1.5.3
+* Bugfix:  The minor bugfix in the last release was itself broken.
+I panicked about the missing updater, and well...

 = 1.5.2
+* Bugfix:  forced update on the Plugin Update Checker.
+Github lost it's files at some point, even though they still showed up in my own repo.
 * Bugfix:  update core file classes/Trait/Attributes.php, fixed issue with sanitizing tags.

 = 1.5.1 =
 * Bugfix:  fixed issue where an array did not need to be passed through the function filtering active plugins.

 = 1.5.0 =
 * Enhancement:  added option to prevent browser disclosure.